nirmata/kyverno-charts/charts/nirmata/README.md

 You need a license key to run Kyverno.
 If you are using Nirmata Enterprise for Kyverno, it is available in the UI.
 Else contact <support@nirmata.com>.

 ### Manage Kyverno through Operator
 Install the Enterprise Kyverno Operator following instructions [here](https://github.com/nirmata/kyverno-charts/blob/main/charts/enterprise-kyverno-operator/README.md).
-The operator will also manage Kyverno lifecycle.
+The operator will manage Kyverno lifecycle.

 ## Managing Kyverno without operator